GBrachetta/guillermo/README.md

 ##### Thumbnails <!-- omit in toc -->

-Although the gallery was already perfectly functional, it bugged me that the thumbnails showing in it were the full image, thus if the gallery contained large files those took time to download and render.
+Although the gallery was already perfectly functional, it bugged me that the thumbnails showing in it were the full-sized images, thus if the gallery contained large files those took time to download and render.

-With that in mind and trying to offer the best possible experience is that I decided (last minute!) to incorporate the functionality of automatically creating reduced thumbnails of the original files.
+Trying to offer the best possible experience is that I decided to incorporate the functionality of automatically creating reduced thumbnails of the original files.

 The way I dealt with this is as follows: